 The longest any man has grown his beard is 17.5 feet.
 Now that’s impressive!
 Realistically, you and I probably couldn’t top this.
 The length an average beard can reach is approximately 3 feet.

 Of course, there are big individual differences here.
-The best way to know when your beard has reached its maximum length is seeing when hairs start to fall off on their own.
+The best way to know when your beard has reached its maximum length is to see when hairs start to fall off on their own.

 If you’re not picking your beard or pulling on it and you still notice shedding, that means those first hairs are reaching the end of their lifecycle.
 This is the maximum length of beard you were blessed (or cursed) with.

 After looking into some essentials of hair growth, you can guess that it’s hard to predict exactly how long it will take you to grow a full beard.
 Facial hair grows 1/2 inch a month, on average.

 But you can’t rely on the math here to calculate when you can expect the wanted results.
 There’s no guarantee that your beard is average.
 The best you can do is to grow it for 4 to 6 weeks and pay close attention.
 During this period, you can find out a lot about your stubble.

 As we’ve said before, many of the factors influencing your beard growth are beyond your control.
 Here are some of the things that you can look into to get some clues about your upcoming beard journey.